Get tips for avoiding sibling rivalry in a two-child family and learn how birth order impacts two kids.

 - Have age appropriate responsibilities: Remember, it is easy to try to treat two children the same, but you aren’t doing either one favors with that.
 You will either have too low of expectations for one or too high for the other.
 It is also possible you would land somewhere in the middle.

-- You don’t have to keep things exactly even.
-Parent each child indivually.
+- Treat kids as individuals.
+You don’t have to keep things exactly even.
+Parent each child individually.
 If the oldest was ready for a certain freedom at five, it doesn’t automatically mean the youngest will be, too.
 She might be ready earlier or later.

 - One-on-one time: One-on-one time is very important.
 As Leman says about this time, “You don’t find it; you make it.”
 Take one child shopping, go out to eat together.
 “Dozens of ways to spend one-on-one time together will occur to you, if you really want to do it” (page 306).
-For more on this idea, see my one-on-one time posts.
+For more on this idea, see my 13 Parent Child Date Ideas post.